John 6:1-71 - Outline of John (Book Notes menu page)

 • Jesus' death is the believer's life.
 2Cor 5:21; Gal 2:20; Php 3:7-10

-• the offense of physically eating His flesh or drinking His blood. cp.
+• the offense that I should violate the Law (to eat His flesh and drink His blood). cp.
 Lev 3:17

 'believing on Christ' is equivalent to 'eating and drinking' Him.